2dust/v2rayNG/AndroidLibV2rayLite/README.md

 bash
 sudo apt install make

-- Review the Makefile to understand the build process.
-This refactored version organizes the steps into clear sections, uses consistent formatting, and provides command snippets for ease of use.
+- Review the Makefile to understand the build process: https://github.com/2dust/AndroidLibV2rayLite/blob/master/Makefile This refactored version organizes the steps into clear sections, uses consistent formatting, and provides command snippets for ease of use.